-Function: To serve as guardian of the academic freedom and rights of all members of the academic community; to receive inquiries and complaints concerning academic freedom and rights and to consider formal charges of violations of academic freedom and rights from any faculty member, student, administrator, trustee, or from CAPT; to advise and make appropriate recommendations to the President.
-The Operating Procedures of CAFR are available from any member of the Committee.
-CAFR meets annually, and whenever necessary in the pursuit of its functions, with the appropriate committee Academic Affairs Committee of the Board of Trustees.
-Revisions to Part One of the Faculty Handbook, Articles I-XIVIII, XIV, XII through-XVI, and XVIII are reviewed by CAFR for its recommendations prior to a faculty vote.
+Function: To serve as guardian of the academic freedom and rights of all members of the academic community; to receive inquiries and complaints concerning academic freedom and rights and to consider formal charges of violations of academic freedom and rights from any faculty member, student, administrator, trustee, or from CAPT; to advise and make appropriate recommendations.
+CAFR meets annually, and whenever necessary in the pursuit of its functions, with the Academic Affairs Committee of the Board of Trustees.
+Revisions to Part One of the Faculty Handbook, Articles I-VIII, XIV, XII through XVIII are reviewed by CAFR for its recommendations prior to a faculty vote.

-Membership: Five members of the Faculty, none of whom is on CAPT, the CAPT Review Committee, the Tenure Review Board, CAS, or FAB, at least two of whom are untenured at the time of their election and two tenured, each to serve a three-year term and each from a different department; and no more than six students, selected by SGA.
+Membership: Five members of the Faculty, none of whom is on CAPT, the Tenure Review Board, CAS, or FAB, at least two of whom are untenured at the time of their election and two tenured, each to serve a three-year term and each from a different department; and no more than six students selected by SGA.